stackbit-projects/good-oregano-dc386/content/pages/index.md

     type: section_hero
     title: 'Hi, I''m Tzur E.'
     content: >
-      I'm a Software and Game developer.
+      I'm a Software and Game developer, gamer, bookworm, and also a dad.

-      Currently developing cool stuff at Flipkart.com, and also working with my wife on our first Single-player game - [Diagnose me](tzure.com/diagnoseme).
+      Currently developing amazing stuff at Flipkart.com, and also working with my wife on our first Single-player game - [Diagnose me](tzure.com/diagnoseme).
   - section_id: about
     type: section_content